Patients & Adult Vaccinations

 Shingles Vaccine for Adults

 Shingles, also called herpes zoster or zoster, is a painful skin rash caused by the virus that causes chickenpox (varicella-zoster virus).
-Shingles in adults can cause far more damage than most people realize.
+Adults who contract shingles can experience far more damage than most people realize.
 Shingles symptoms can often be mistaken for a simple skin rash or eye infection.
 In this shingles vaccination video, a wife shares the impact the shingles virus had on her husband’s health and how an adult shingles vaccination could have prevented the infection.